Brite Advisors Pty Ltd

 The Receivers have engaged appropriate international tax and legal advisers, to advise on the potential taxation consequences of the proposed distribution including engaging with the Australian Taxation Office and intend to seek directions from the Court as and when required.

-During and following the Consultation Period, the Receivers will consider all feedback on the proposed distribution provided by Corporate Trustees and Beneficiaries, as well as any other person claiming to have a legal or equitable interest in the Client AuM.
+Upon the conclusion of the Consultation Period, the Receivers are considering all feedback on the proposed distribution provided by Corporate Trustees and Beneficiaries, as well as any other person claiming to have a legal or equitable interest in the Client AuM.

 The books and records of Brite Advisors do not accurately record the account position of individual Beneficiaries, and the Receivers do not currently have access to all the systems required to commence the process of verification of Beneficiaries' entitlements.